jessepav/lacygoill-wiki-backup/VM.md

       --description 'my first snapshot' \
       --live
         │
-        └ allows you to create a snapshot while the VM is running
+        └ lets you create a snapshot while the VM is running

 `snap1` is inserted  in the snapshots tree  as a child of  the current snapshot, and automatically becomes the new current snapshot.